 Conclusion

 Preparing for an AI leadership interview requires a deep understanding of strategy, team management, governance, and technical concepts.
 Senior AI roles are not only about building models but also about defining long-term vision, driving alignment, ensuring responsible practices, and managing organizational change.
-With the right preparation and clarity, you can confidently present your approach to AI management strategy and demonstrate your leadership capability.
+Mastering these areas helps candidates succeed in senior AI leadership interviews and strategic roles.